ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ### Clean Code
-During this course of clean code we learned the best practices of how to write clean code.
+During this course of clean code [Pieter Van Hees](/author/pieter-van-hees) teached us the best practices of how to write clean code.
 This improves the readability and performance of our applications which is of great importance to Ordina.

 ## Frontend
-Frontend courses included HTML/CSS/JavaScript, build tools, TypeScript and Angular.
+Frontend courses included HTML/CSS/JavaScript, build tools, TypeScript and Angular given by [Yannick Vergeylen](/author/yannick-vergeylen).

 #### Build tools:
-In this course, we started off with Node.js and its features like asynchronous programming and event emitters.
+In this course given by [Michael Vervloet](/author/michael-vervloet), we started off with Node.js and its features like asynchronous programming and event emitters.
-NPM and other package managers were
+Later, we learned about NPM and other package managers and how to use it inside a project like an Angular app.
+At the end, Angular-CLI was covered, the start of one of the most important frameworks we use at JWorks.

 #### Typescript:
-In the TypeScript course, we built further on Node.js and NPM.
+In the TypeScript course given by [Kevin Van Houtte](/author/kevin-van-houtte), we built further on Node.js and NPM.
 We did an exercise about school management where we used OO-programming and CRUD in TypeScript.
 This was pretty challenging but with each other's help, we managed to get the final assessment done.

 #### Angular:
-Angular was the last frontend course.
+Angular was the last frontend course given by [Ryan De Gruyter](/author/ryan-de-gruyter).
 This helped us to quickly create a frontend that is connected to a backend project.
 Here, we went more in-depth on the SPA framework and how different components interact with each other.

 ## Devops
 The trajectory also included courses about the DevOps culture.
-We got some introductions to Docker, Kubernetes and CI/CD.
+We got some introductions to Docker, Kubernetes and CI/CD given by [Tim Vierbergen](/author/tim-vierbergen).

 ### Docker & Kubernetes
 These courses were given by [Tom Verelst](/author/tom-verelst).